timbru31/apple-developer-learnings/README.md

 ## Building and signing with one account but uploading to another account

-While we were granted access to the customers organisation account, I can not tell you if it's possible to build/sign the app via the *account A*, but upload it with the customers *account b*.
-If you know more, please tell me  I'm eager to know.
+While we were granted access to the customers organization account, I cannot tell you if it's possible to build/sign the app via the *account A*, but upload it with the customer's *account b*.
+If you know more, please tell me - I'm eager to know.

 ## VPP requires a "Paid Applications contract"

-Nevertheless if you plan to charge money for your app, a B2B app requires that you (correctly: the iTunes Connect admin) has signed a so called *Paid Applications contract*, where you need to fill in a lot of legal information and a bank connection where potential money should be paid to.
+Even if you don't plan to charge money for your app, a B2B app requires that you (correctly: the iTunes Connect admin) has signed a so called *Paid Applications contract*, where you need to fill in a lot of legal information and a bank connection where potential money should be paid to.
 Be prepared to ask your legal department a lot of information!

 ## You can't delete apps from iTunes Connect

-Once a, we called it internally, *App skeleton* has been created, you can not remove it from the iTunes connect store, but only remove it from sale later.
+Once a, we called it internally, *App skeleton* has been created, you cannot remove it from the iTunes connect store, but only remove it from sale later.
 Be careful to not produce too much junk!

 ## Launching an app from Xcode to a newer iOS version

 This is not possible.
 It requires a Xcode version which supports this iOS Version.
-This means that you mostly need to update your Xcode installation or install the current Xcode beta, too.
-Happy downloading of another 5GB Xcode .zip file!
+This means that you need to update your Xcode installation or install the current Xcode beta, too.
+Have fun downloading >5GB again!

 ## iTunes opens every time a device is connected

 This feature can be very annoying.
-Everytime you attach a device via cable the iTunes process hijacks the window.
+Every time you attach a device via cable the iTunes process hijacks the window.
 Luckily this can be disabled in iTunes.
 Follow these steps:

 > Open iTunes -> Preferences -> Devices -> Check "Prevent iPods, iPhones, and iPads from syncing automatically"